csurgay/ansible-training/lessons/03_AdHocCommands/README.md

 ansible all --become -m shell -a whoami
 ```

-This will return an error message because `local` cannot `sudo` without password.
+This will return an error message because `devops` cannot `sudo` without password.

 * **Ask to provide `sudo` password**: